120L021101/MEHunter/README.md

 xz                        5.2.6                h166bdaf_0    conda-forge
 zipp                      3.15.0                   pypi_0    pypi
 ```
-You should alse install minimap2.
+You should also install minimap2.

 ## Installation